Pitt-RAS/Pitt-RAS.github.io/_posts/announcements/2019-08-23-gbm-announcement.md

 <p>
 Hello everyone!

-Our first GBM of the semester will be at September 5th at 7pm in Benedum 102.
+Our first GBM of the semester will be on September 5th at 7 pm in Benedum 102.

 We will be covering the projects for this year, general info, and much more.
 If you are interested, please do swing by and check us out!